bpaquet/log4node/Readme.markdown

 * one log file for all workers
 * compatible with logrotate : an HUP signal reopen the log file

+Version 0.0.1 is compatible with node 0.6.x, and has been tested with node 0.6.19.

 This module is inspired from [this module](https://github.com/visionmedia/log.js).

 # How to use it